JuliaLang/julia/doc/stdlib/base.rst

 .. function:: srand([rng], [seed])

    Reseed the random number generator.
 If a ``seed`` is provided, the RNG will give a reproducible sequence of numbers, otherwise Julia will get entropy from the system.
-The ``seed`` may be an unsigned integer, a vector of unsigned integers or a filename, in which case the seed is read from a file.
+The ``seed`` may be a non-negative integer, a vector of ``Uint32`` integers or a filename, in which case the seed is read from a file.
 If the argument ``rng`` is not provided, the default global RNG is seeded.

 .. function:: MersenneTwister([seed])